theKashey/kashe/README.md

 # Reselect API
 A `Reselect`-compatible API
+> TLDR: it just replaces default memoization for reselect - `createSelectorCreator(strongMemoize);`. `strongMemoize` -
+is not public API yet.

 Reselect is a great library, but it has one limitation - stores only one result.
 There are a few attempts to "fix" it